Remember the 1990s, when Docker was just a brand of dorky khaki pants?

 These days, with containerization and distributed computing terraforming the terrain on Planet IT, Docker now refers to the leading brand of containerization software.
 In case you’ve been living under a rock, containerization provides a way to break complex applications into individual point services: Each segregated service, or standalone section of software, is wrapped each into its own “container” along with all its dependencies.
 Now it can run anywhere, in any environment; consistency is guaranteed.
 Updating a containerized application is vastly easier, and scalability is practically built in.

 But — there’s always a ‘but’, and we don’t mean the kind in Dockers™ pants — when you run this stitched-back-together Frankenstein app, how do you ensure all your containers come up at once, and are able to find and talk to each other?
 It turns out this doesn’t always happen seamlessly, alas.
 So, Kubernetes to the rescue!
-Kubernetes, an open source container management system developed by Google, works as an “orchestrator” to coordinate related components distributed across a varied array of infrastructures.
+Kubernetes, an open source container management system developed by Google, which works as an orchestrator to coordinate related components distributed across a varied array of infrastructures.

 Today’s conversation is with Rob Lalonde, Univa vice president and general manager of Navops — Univa’s newly launched Navops Command product.
 Navops Command brings enterprise-grade policy management and scheduling to Kubernetes.
 Navops’ proven workload placement and policy management solution plugs into any Kubernetes distribution and provides the unique ability to maximize utilization of shared resources and manage microservice applications while responding to end-user demand.